-These exercises reduced the participants’ pain when sitting and increased the amount of pressure that they could withstand on the lower back before feeling pain.
+These exercises reduced the participants’ pain when sitting and increased the pressure they could withstand on the lower back before feeling pain.

 The exercises listed below may help relieve tailbone pain.

 1. Single-leg knee hug

 This stretches the piriformis and the iliopsoas muscles, which can become tight and limit mobility in the pelvis.
 The piriformis originates from the tailbone and can irritate the sciatic nerve if it becomes inflamed.

 Increasing the stretch gradually over time will allow a person’s range of movement to expand.